Michigan Highways: Since 1997.

 • From the southern US-2/US-41 & M-35 jct at Escanaba northerly to the northern Gladstone city limit at Mather Ave.

-2010 (October) – A 1.2-mile long segment of US-41 was relocated away from the Keweenaw Bay shoreline by approximately 100 feet due to ongoing erosion of the cliffs along the shoreline.
+2010 (October) – A 1.2-mile long segment of US-41 is relocated away from the Keweenaw Bay shoreline by approximately 100 feet due to ongoing erosion of the cliffs along the shoreline.
 The segment is approximately 5 miles north of Baraga near the community of Keweenaw Bay, beginning at the Old US-41-Jurmu Rd intersection to a point approximately 0.7-mile north of the Sturgeon Rd intersection.
-The old roadway was obliterated.
+The old roadway is obliterated.

 Controlled Access: No portion of US-41 is freeway.